Communication Studies (CMST)

 Satisfies: a university graduation requirement–diversity.

-This is a combination theory and application course on intercultural communication.
-The purpose of this course is to introduce students to some of the fundamental topics, theories, concepts, and principles that are at the center of the study of intercultural communication.
-The course follows a multi-media approach; students will see how media (newspapers, TV, film, and Internet) reveal patterns of cultural behavior and shape how we see and interact with people from other cultures.
+Combination theory and application course on intercultural communication.
+Introduces some of the fundamental topics, theories, concepts, and principles that are at the center of the study of intercultural communication.
+The course follows a multi-media approach; students see how media (newspapers, TV, film, and internet) reveal patterns of cultural behavior and shape how we see and interact with people from other cultures.

 CMST 342.
 GLOBAL COMMUNICATION.
 5 Credits.